rgriff23/rgriff23.github.io/index.md

 *Previous roles*

-* Digital marketing at [KAYAK](https://www.kayak.com/): I contributed to the full lifecycle of experimentation, machine learning, and reporting projects.
+* Marketing Data Scientist at [KAYAK](https://www.kayak.com/): I contributed to the full lifecycle of experimentation, machine learning, and reporting projects.
-* Lecturer at [Northeastern University](https://cps.northeastern.edu/): I taught Masters-level courses including Data Mining and team project-based Capstone Courses in the College of Professional Studies.
+* Lecturer at [Northeastern University](https://cps.northeastern.edu/): I taught Masters-level courses in Data Mining and team project-based Capstone Courses in the College of Professional Studies.

 **Progressive analytics**